Georgian Soviet Socialist Republic: Post-Stalin period

 On March 9, 1956, about a hundred Georgian students were killed when they demonstrated against Nikita Khrushchev's policy of de-Stalinization that was accompanied by an offhanded remark he made about Georgians at the end of his anti-Stalin speech.

 The decentralisation program introduced by Khrushchev in the mid-1950s was soon exploited by Georgian Communist Party officials to build their own regional power base.
 A thriving pseudo-capitalist shadow economy emerged alongside the official state-owned economy.
+Some entrepreneurs ("commersants") produced and sold goods outside of the state sector while others ("speculators") obtained "deficit" goods through their connections and re-sold them at higher prices.
+The unofficial economy accounted for over 25% of the republic's GNP.
 While the official growth rate of the economy of the Georgia was among the lowest in the USSR, such indicators as savings level, rates of car and house ownership were the highest in the Union, making Georgia one of the most economically successful Soviet republics.
 Among all the union republics, Georgia had the highest number of residents with high or special secondary education.

-Although corruption was hardly unknown in the Soviet Union, it became so widespread and blatant in Georgia that it came to be an embarrassment to the authorities in Moscow.
+Although corruption existed throughout the Soviet Union, it became so widespread and blatant in Georgia that it came to be an embarrassment to the authorities in Moscow.
 Eduard Shevardnadze, the country's interior minister between 1964 and 1972, gained a reputation as a fighter of corruption and engineered the removal of Vasil Mzhavanadze, the corrupt First Secretary of the Georgian Communist Party.
 Shevardnadze ascended to the post of First Secretary with the blessings of Moscow.
 He was an effective and able ruler of Georgia from 1972 to 1985, improving the official economy and dismissing hundreds of corrupt officials.

 In the 1970s Soviet authorities adopted a new policy of forming a "Soviet people".
 The "Soviet people" were said to be a "new historical, social, and international community of people having a common territory, economy, and socialist content; a culture that reflected the particularities of multiple nationalities; a federal state; and a common ultimate goal: the construction of communism."
 Russian was meant to become the common language of this community, considering the role that Russian was playing for the nations and nationalities of the Soviet Union.
 However, in 1978, Soviet authorities had to face the opposition of thousands of Georgians, who gathered in downtown Tbilisi to hold mass demonstration after Soviet officials accepted removal of the constitutional status of the Georgian language as Georgia's sole official state language.
 Bowing to pressure from mass street demonstrations on April 14, 1978, Moscow approved Shevardnadze's reinstatement of the constitutional guarantee the same year.
 April 14 was established as a Day of the Georgian Language.
 In 1981, massive celebrations took place in honour of the republic's 60th anniversary, with a mass event taking place in front of General Secretary Brezhnev on Tbilisi's Constitution Square.